mcarmosi/mcsp-work/rlist.md

    presented by Valentine Kabanets
 2. September 27: [Learning Algorithms from Natural Proofs][CIKK16],
    presented by Marco Carmosino
-3. October 4: [NP-hardness of Minimum Circuit Size Problem for OR-AND-MOD Circuits][HOS18], presented by Shuichi Hirahara
+3. October 4: [Power from Random Strings][ABKvMR06], presented by Eric Allender
 4. October 11: [On the (Non) NP-Hardness of Computing Circuit Complexity][MW17], presented by Cody Murray
 5. October 25: [Minimum Circuit Size, Graph Isomorphism, and Related